trike33/PEN-300-Code-Snippets/Windows Credentials/Looting.md

 **DcSync:**

-The main advantatge of this techique is that is less noisy than dumping the NTDS The domain controller receiving a request for an update does not verify that the request came from a known domain controller, but only that the associated SID has appropriate privileges.
+The main advantatge of this techique is that is less noisy than dumping the entire NTDS.

+The domain controller receiving a request for an update does not verify that the request came from a known domain controller, but only that the associated SID has appropriate privileges.

 In a nutshell, to be able to perform DcSync we must: be a domain admin or make the DcSync from a computer that has domain replication permissions.